eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contract-definiton-for-assets/#322-Provisioning-of-contract-definiton-for-assets.md

 # <ins>Summary</ins> <a name="summary"></a>
-This feature provides the collecting of CIDs for contract negotiations regarding the EDD in the irs processing.
+This feature is responsible for collecting the CIDs of EDC contract negotiations regarding during in the IRS processing.
-The CIDs were provided in irs JobResponse document for collected assets.
+The CIDs are provided in the IRS JobResponse document for collected assets.
-For shells and submodels CID are collected and provided.
+For shells and submodels CIDs are collected and provided.
 In case of a usage policy mismatch.
 The irs policy store does not provide the usage policy of the asset.
 This circumstance is reported in a tombstone which contains the  policy of the asset.

 # <ins>Problem Statement</ins> <a name="statement"></a>